telerik/teststudio-docs/docs/automated-tests/data-drive-test/multi-level-tests.md

 And to make this even more exciting, a nested test in Test Studio can use the data source bound to its parent test without having its own data source.

+>__Tip__
+><br>
+><br>
+> You can see in <a href="/knowledge-base/data-driven-testing-kb/multiple-users-with-login">here</a> how a real user case is covered with the help of data driving multilevel tests.

-In this article you can find the possible combinations for data driven and nested tests and what to expect from their execution flow.
+Below in this article you can find the possible combinations for data driven and nested tests and what to expect from their execution flow.

 > __Note__
 ><br>